Cockatrice/Cockatrice/.github/CONTRIBUTING.md

-#Contributing to Cockatrice
+# Contributing to Cockatrice #
-First off, thanks for taking the time to contribute to our project! 🎉❤️✨
+First off, thanks for taking the time to contribute to our project! 🎉 ❤ ️✨

 The following is a set of guidelines for contributing to Cockatrice.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.